Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

 queue.enqueue_message("This is my second message")
 ```

-### Dequeue messages
+### Receive messages
-Dequeue messages from your queue.
+Receive messages from your queue.

 ```python
 from azure.storage.queue import QueueClient